How to Install Code::Blocks on Fedora

 Verify Compiler Detection

 On first launch, Code::Blocks scans for available compilers.
-If GCC was installed earlier, it should be detected automatically.
-To verify, navigate to Settings > Compiler > Toolchain executables; GCC paths should be populated.
-However, if detection failed, you can set them manually.
+If you installed GCC before Code::Blocks, the IDE should detect it automatically.
+To verify, navigate to Settings > Compiler > Toolchain executables and confirm the GCC paths are populated.

 Troubleshooting: Compiler Not Detected